stevomitric/mat-judge/README.md

 You're all set!

-You can run `python3 api.py --help` to view command-line options for api.
+You can run `python3 api.py --help` to view command-line options for the API.

 By default, if you're running Linux, a single worker module will be spawned.
 You can take advantage of the *worker distribution* feature and run multiple workers on different machines, expanding resources and increasing maximum workload.
 This is recommended (and easily done) by opening an ssh tunnel and securely connecting the worker to the API.